 In the beginning, the grunge era turned its back on conventional fashion.
 And yet, once the styles caught fire, a very specific fashion movement was ignited.
 Spending money on clothes was thought to be uncool by grunge rock superfans.
 That said, after a few years, designers began to implement the styles into their clothing lines –– often selling them at very high price points.
 At that point, grunge clothing was officially mainstream.

 The resurgence of fashion trends doesn’t have the authenticity of their first iterations.
 For example, ripped denim jeans epitomized the grunge era, but they don’t make as much of a statement today as they did in ‘92.
 That’s because they’re an extremely common article of clothing that’s been around for a while.
 In fact, most denim retailers sell pre-ripped jeans.
 However, fashion comebacks still celebrate their roots, all while adding a modern twist –– and modern grunge attire is no different.

 At Affliction Clothing, we salute alternative fashion, and our designs are proof of this.
 Not only do we accept our afflictions, but we embrace them.
 The unintentional grunge fashion movement wouldn’t have been possible if it weren’t for the alpha band members and their “I could care less” attitudes.
 Without even trying, they were ringleaders of the most iconic style of the 90s.

 When you shop for grunge outfits from Affliction Clothing, you’ll find an abundance of graphic tees in both short-sleeve and long-sleeve styles.
-We also carry button-down shirts, a huge inventory of denim, shorts, and tanks as well as leather jackets and other edgy outerwear.
+We also carry button-down shirts, a huge inventory of cool jeans for men & women, shorts, and tanks as well as leather jackets and other edgy outerwear.

 Start browsing grunge-inspired attire from Affliction Clothing today.